 As the physical frequency and impact of climate-related catastrophes continues to grow, so to are the economic losses.
 This has resulted in a protection gap emerging, a widening divide between the total economic and insured losses attributed to climate change.
 Today, the climate risk 'protection gap' stands at over US$ 100bn per annum (Swiss Re, 2016, www.sigma-explorer.com).
 This presents the insurance industry with numerous challenges including a loss of market share and a challenge to the traditional role commercial insurance plays as society’s financial risk transfer mechanism.

-ClimateWise’s Societal Resilience Programme seeks to directly address the climate-risk protection gap.
-It identifies opportunities where insurers can support societal resilience to the impacts of climate change right across the financial markets and society more broadly.
-The focus is on the industry’s risk carrying, risk managing and investment activities.
-Three distinct, yet interconnected research pillars underpin the Societal Resilience Programme: financial markets, regulation, and resilient cities.
+ClimateWise's Societal Resilience Programme directly addresses the protection gap.
+It identifies new risks and opportunities across the industry's risk carrying, risk management and asset management activities.
+Three distinct, yet interconnected research themes focus on asset management, regulation, and resilient cities.

 Click to read more.